Together you can achieve anything

 Barking or Destructive dog?

-Some dogs become very barky, barking at every noise outside, everyone who walks past the window, barking at their owner constantly.
-Barking is a normal behaviour but sometimes it goes past that and becomes a nuisance.
+Some dogs become very barky, barking at every noise outside, everyone who walks past the window or barking at their owner constantly.
+Barking is a normal behaviour but excessive barking becomes a nuisance.
 It drives owners crackers and causes stress and spoils your relationship with your dog.

-A consultation will allow me to assess WHY your dog is barking at everything or ripping up your sofa, chewing the skirting boards and emptying the bins when you are out of the house and I can give you a programme to help prevent it happening in the future.
+A consultation will allow me to assess WHY your dog is barking at everything or ripping up your stuff I can give you a programme to help prevent it happening in the future.

 Fear of strangers: